jeemb/my-portfolio/README.md

 # Jennifer Beem's Portfolio

-#### This project creates a portfolio file to showcase Jennifer's web page development projects, January 6, 2017
+#### This project creates a portfolio file to showcase Jennifer's web page development projects.
+January 6, 2017

 #### By Jennifer Beem

 ## Description

 This project creates a portfolio to showcase Jennifer's current web development project.
-The portfolio is written in HTML and styled with CSS and Bootstrap.
+The portfolio is written in HTML and styled with CSS/Bootstrap.

 ## Setup/Installation Requirements

 * Clone this repository.
 * Open HTML and CSS files in atom if editing needed.
 * Open HTML file to see final result

-Access published web page at jeemb.github.io/my-portfolio
+* Access published web page (GitHub Pages) at jeemb.github.io/my-portfolio

 ## Known Bugs